 Q: Are the residence halls and dining services still available?

 A: Both the residence halls and dining services are available on a limited basis.

 Q: Will payment deadlines be pushed back?

-A: July 1 is the institutional tuition loan payment deadline for summer 2020, and Aug.
-18 is the tuition and fee payment deadline for summer 2021, and Nov.
+A: April 1 is the institutional tuition loan payment deadline for spring 2021.
+July 1 is the tuition and fee payment deadline for summer 2021, and Nov.
 1 is the deadline for fall 2021.

 Q: Are the residence halls open?